survivejs/maintenance-book/manuscript/infrastructure/03-automation.md

 ## Git Commit Messages

 Depending on the developer and the development style, the quality of Git commit messages can vary.
 It's important data given it may be used in the future as you have to figure out why some code was written the way it was.
-The quality of commit messages becomes particularly important when more people get involved with the project.
+The quality of commit messages becomes important when more people get involved with the project.

 ### Commit Message Conventions